Statue of Jan Smuts, Parliament Square

 A life-size bronze statue of Jan Smuts by the British artist Jacob Epstein stands on the north side of Parliament Square in London, United Kingdom, between a statue of Lord Palmerston and a statue of David Lloyd George.

 Description

 The statue depicts him in his military uniform as a field marshal, leaning forward with his left leg advanced, as if walking forward.
 The statue stands on a pedestal of granite from South Africa, which bears the inscription JAN/ CHRISTIAN/ SMUTS/ 1870–1950.

+The statue had a mixed reception, with Robert Brand calling it "simply ghastly" after attending the unveiling.
+Bullus and Asprey in The Statues of London likened Smuts' pose to ice skating.

 History

-After Winston Churchill won the 1951 general election in October 1951, he proposed erecting a statue in Parliament Square as a memorial to Smuts, who had died in September 1950.
+After Winston Churchill won the general election in October 1951, he proposed erecting a statue in Parliament Square as a memorial to Smuts, who had died in September 1950.
 Churchill retired as prime minister in 1955, and was too ill to perform the unveiling in November 1956; it was unveiled instead by the Speaker of the House of Commons, William Morrison.
 The statue became a Grade II listed building in 1970.